Get Started with Git on Oracle Linux

 no changes added to commit (use "git add" and/or "git commit -a")

-Notice that Git is aware that something has happened.
-In this instance, it thinks that the test-file.txt was deleted and a new file (changed-feature.txt) added to the directory.
-Which, if you think about it is what happened.
+Git is aware that something has happened.
+In this instance, it thinks that you removed the feather.txt file and then created the file feature.txt, which, if you think about it, is what happened.
 The Git output actually tells you how to rectify the issue.

-4. Remove the test-file.txt file from the Git repository.
+7. Remove the incorrectly named file from the Git repository.

 Example Output: